 5. Woodland walks

 Take to the trees, as the woodlands of North Yorkshire’s Stockeld Park are packed with twinkling forest creatures, colourful lanterns, and enough slides, zip lines and jungle bridges to keep the kids entertained for hours.
-It’s running until 7 January.
+It’s running until 20 November-4 January.

 Down in Cornwall, the National Trust’s Trelissick – a 300-acre coastal estate replete with wild woodland and lush landscaped gardens – transforms into a cheering winter wonderland every year.
-This year it’s until 16 December, as the ancient oaks, yews, hazels and beech trees are lit with lanterns and fairy lights galore, with a warming finale of cocoa and a roaring fire back at the house.
+This year it’s taking place on three weekends in December, with the ancient oaks, yews, hazels and beech trees are lit with lanterns and fairy lights galore, with a warming finale of cocoa and a roaring fire back at the house.

 6. Tradition with a twist

 The Victorian era gave us Christmas trees, carols, crackers, cards – and fairy lights, thanks to Sir Joseph Swan.
-Enjoy Victorian-themed festivities at English Heritage’s Enchanted events this winter, with the likes of Witley Court in Worcestershire and Brodsworth Hall in South Yorkshire aglow with lanterns, flaming torches and twinklers on various dates.
+Enjoy Victorian-themed festivities at English Heritage’s Enchanted events this winter, with the likes of Audley End House in Essex and Eltham Palace in South London aglow with lanterns, flaming torches and twinklers on various dates.